UE4SS-RE/RE-UE4SS/docs/lua-api/global-functions/registerhook.md

 # RegisterHook

-The `RegisterHook` function is used to hook a UFunction.
+The `RegisterHook` registers a callback for a `UFunction`

+Callbacks are triggered when a `UFunction` is executed.

+The callback params are: `UObject self`, `UFunctionParams..`.

+Returns two ids, both of which must be passed to `UnregisterHook` if you want to unregister the hook.

 > Any `UFunction` that you attempt to register with `RegisterHook` must already exist in memory when you register it.